Administrative Office of the Courts

 Deborah Taylor Tate is the Administrative Director of the Administrative Office of the Courts.

-Tate was appointed by the Tennessee Supreme Court in January 2015 to direct an office of approximately 75 people who provide administrative support to the trial and appellate judges and courts across the state.
+Tate was appointed by the Tennessee Supreme Court in January 2015 to oversee the administrative functions of the state court system.
+The Administrative Office of the Courts (AOC) is an office of approximately 75 people who provide training, legal education, technical, finance and other support to the trial and appellate judges and courts across the state.

 A former FCC Commissioner, Tate, who was twice nominated by President George W. Bush and unanimously approved by the U.S. Senate to the FCC, began her professional career in Tennessee state government.
 She served as assistant legal counsel and senior policy advisor to two former Tennessee governors: Don Sundquist and Sen. Lamar Alexander.